fredgrd/fredgrd/README.md

 Passionate about learning new technologies and getting out of my comfort zone to hit business and personal goals.

-👨‍💻 Ask me about Python · TypeScript · Swift · Node.js · Express.js · WebSockets · React · Redux · MongoDB · Mongoose · AWS · Fly.io.
+👨‍💻 Ask me about Python · TypeScript · Swift · Node.js · Express.js · WebSockets · React · Redux · MongoDB · AWS · Fly.io.

 💡 I’m interested in universal APIs, turning roadblocks into opportunities, and everything product related.